scality/zenko-ui/README.md

 npm install
 sudo npm run start:dev
 ```
-*Note*: Regular users are not allowed to bind to port 80, ports below 1024 require root/adminstrator rights.
+*Note*: Regular users are not allowed to bind to port 80: ports below 1024
-You will need to either run as root using sudo, or setup a proxy that redirects requests on port 80 to a port over 1024.
+require root/adminstrator rights.
+You must either run as root using sudo or set
+up a proxy to redirect requests on port 80 to a port numbered higher than 1024.

 Zenko UI now uses the metalk8s common navbar:
 ```